 Lock boxes are typically installed around the front doorknob of the house.
 The lock box has a shackle that locks it to the doorknob or similar object.
 The listing agent maintains the keys to the shackle, preventing the lock box from being stolen.

 The biggest advantage of installing a lock box on the front doorknob is that it keeps the lock box in plain sight, where the agent can’t avoid seeing it.
 This location also eliminates the need for the agent to search for the lock box.
+It also makes how to unlock realtor lock box easier for agents.
 The biggest disadvantage of placing a lock box on the front doorknob is that it makes it difficult to open and close the door.
 Some agents prefer to place the lock box in another location such as the backdoor, gate or garage door.
 These locations allow the front door to be opened easily, while keeping the lock box out of sight.

 Keyed Lock Boxes

 Lock boxes from the 1970s were opened with a key, which had several disadvantages.
 Lock boxes with a unique lock required the agent to obtain the key for that lock before they could show the house.
 In the case of multiple lock boxes with the same lock, agents could learn how to open a lock box with one key.
 However, the loss or theft of a single key would render all of the agent’s properties unsecured.

 The next major advance in lock boxes was combination locks, which entered common use during the 1980s.
 Agents had to learn how to open a lock box combination, which they obtained from the listing company.
 They entered it into the rolling display on the lock box.
 They could then slide the latch to release the door, which could then be opened by pressing it on one end.